Association for Computing Machinery: Portal and Digital Library

+In 2020, ACM launched a major push to become a fully open access publisher by 2026.
+ACM restructured its pricing for the ACM Digital Library on the basis of publishing activity by affiliated lead authors in ACM's journals, magazines, and conference proceedings.
+Under this model, termed "ACM Open," institutions pay set fees for full access to ACM Digital Library contents as well as unlimited open access publishing by their affiliated authors.
+Authors not affiliated with a participating institution will be expected to pay an article processing charge.
+As of May 2024, ACM reported that more than 1,340 institutions worldwide had signed on for ACM Open, putting ACM at just over halfway to meeting its target of 2,500 participating institutions by 2026.

 Membership grades

 In addition to student and regular members, ACM has several advanced membership grades to recognize those with multiple years of membership and "demonstrated performance that sets them apart from their peers".

 The number of Fellows, Distinguished Members, and Senior Members cannot exceed 1%, 10%, and 25% of the total number of professional members, respectively.

 Fellows

 The ACM Fellows Program was established by Council of the Association for Computing Machinery in 1993 "to recognize and honor outstanding ACM members for their achievements in computer science and information technology and for their significant contributions to the mission of the ACM."
-There are 1310 Fellows as of 2020 out of about 100,000 members.
+There are 1,310 Fellows as of 2020 out of about 100,000 members.

 Distinguished Members

 In 2006, ACM began recognizing two additional membership grades, one which was called Distinguished Members.
 Distinguished Members (Distinguished Engineers, Distinguished Scientists, and Distinguished Educators) have at least 15 years of professional experience and 5 years of continuous ACM membership and "have made a significant impact on the computing field".
-Note that in 2006 when the Distinguished Members first came out, one of the three levels was called "Distinguished Member" and was changed about two years later to "Distinguished Educator".
+In 2006 when the Distinguished Members first came out, one of the three levels was called "Distinguished Member" and was changed about two years later to "Distinguished Educator".
 Those who already had the Distinguished Member title had their titles changed to one of the other three titles.